India supports Philippines in upholding its national sovereignty: EAM Jaishankar

 "As two democracies committed to a rules-based order, look forward to intensifying our cooperation," he said.

-Addressing a joint press conference with Manalo, Jaishankar said: "I take this opportunity to firmly reiterate India's support to the Philippines for upholding its national sovereignty.

-As the world changes, it is essential that India and the Philippines cooperate more closely to shape the emerging world, he said.
+Addressing the press conference with Manalo, Jaishankar said: "I take this opportunity to firmly reiterate India's support to the Philippines for upholding its national sovereignty."
+As the world changes, it is essential that countries like India and the Philippines cooperate more closely to shape the emerging order, he said.

 Every country has the right to uphold and enforce its national sovereignty, he said in response to a question.